 Summary

 In this chapter, we finished the initial exploration of the case study data by examining the response variable.
-Once we became confident in the completeness and correctness of the data set, we became prepared to explore the relation between features and response and build models.
+Once we became confident in the completeness and correctness of the data set, we were prepared to explore the relation between features and response and build models.

 We spent much of this chapter getting used to model fitting in scikit-learn at a technical, coding level, and learning about metrics we could use with the binary classification problem of the case study.
 When trying different feature sets and different kinds of models, you will need some way to tell if one approach is working better than another.
-Consequently, you'll need to use model performance metrics.
+Consequently, you'll need to use model performance metrics like those we learned in this chapter.

-While accuracy is a familiar and intuitive metric, we learned why it may not give a useful assessment of the performance of a classifier.
-We learned how to use a majority class null model to tell whether an accuracy rate is truly good, or no better than what would result from prediction of simply the most common class for all samples.
+While accuracy is a familiar and intuitive metric as the percentage of correct classifications, we learned why it may not give a useful assessment of the performance of a classifier.
+We learned how to use a majority class null model to tell whether an accuracy rate is truly good, or no better than what would result from simply predicting the most common class for all samples.
 When the data are imbalanced, accuracy is usually not the best way to judge a classifier.

 In order to have a more nuanced view of how a model is performing, it's necessary to separate out the positive and negative classes and assess the accuracy on these independently.
 From the resulting counts of true and false positive and negative classifications, which can be summarized in a confusion matrix, we can derive several other metrics: true and false positive and negative rates.
 Combining true and false positives and negatives with the concept of predicted probabilities and a variable threshold of prediction, we can further characterize the usefulness of a classifier using the ROC curve, the precision-recall curve, and the areas under these curves.